 Resetting the finished ceiling height

-Use the Select Objects tool to click inside of the second floor room, then click the Open Object edit tool to again display the Room Specification dialog.
+Use the Select Objects tool to click inside of the second floor room once again, then click the Open Object edit tool to again display the Room Specification dialog.

 On the Structure panel, click the wrench icon in the Finished Ceiling field to change this back to the default value.

 Click OK to close the dialog and apply the change.

 Dotted lines display on the plan indicating where the ceiling planes intersect the roof.